wp-plugins/player/readme.txt

 * Possibility to choose the timing, when the playlist is hidden from the video.
 * Possibility to add tags and make them required/not required for adding custom tags for each video.
 * Possibility to edit the columns/rows for the library, as well as its text size.
+* Possibility to change the position of the control buttons using drag and drop feature.

 Upgrade to [WordPress Player Pro](http://web-dorado.com/products/wordpress-player.html) to add features: